 What is the Academic Achievement Program?

-The Academic Achievement Program (AAP) helps students develop analytical and examination skills and integrate into the law curriculum.
-It is a collaborative effort involving the University of Miami School of Law administration, faculty and students.
-The program's focus is student learning and the various factors that can affect student performance in law school.
-The program has the following major components:
+The Academic Achievement Program (AAP) helps students develop analytical and examination skills for law school success.
+It is a collaborative effort involving the University of Miami School of Law administration, faculty, and students.
+The AAP has the following major components:

 Dean's Fellow Study Groups